merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

 The pipline includes the following steps:

 1. QC of the metagenomes using [illumina-utils](https://github.com/merenlab/illumina-utils/).
+Including generating a report of the results of the QC.
 2. (Co-)Assembly of metagenomes using [megahit](https://github.com/voutcn/megahit).
 3. Generating an anvi'o CONTIGS database using [anvi-gen-contigs-database](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-gen-contigs-database).
 4. Running default anvi'o HMM profiles on the CONTIGS database using [anvi-run-hmms](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-run-hmms) (optional step).